-Rice Krispy Treats
+Rice Krispies Treats

 Maybe the problem with cake isn’t the cake itself, per se; maybe it’s just ease of use and portion control you’re worried about.
 In that case, cake pops are the way to go.
 They’re a little serving (okay, maybe a half serving, so make sure there are lots available) of frosted cake on a stick, perfect for grabbing and nibbling without getting too far from the dance floor.
 This barely made our list of non-traditional wedding cakes, but it was too good to pass up.

 If you really are one of those anti-cake people–or if you just want to bring a down-home deliciousness to your dessert selection–consider a selection of pies.
 You can put a different pie at each table, and encourage tables to negotiate and trade pie between each other.
 It’s a fun and tasty way to get your guests all talking to each other.
 Plus, it sets the standard for non-traditional wedding cakes.

 You know one problem with a wedding cake?
-It’s not customizable.
+It’s not very customizable.
 If the wedding couple chooses blueberry filling and you hate blueberries, you’re out of luck.
 Not so with a sundae bar.
 Your guests will be able to pick the just-right personalized blend of candy toppings, fruits, nuts, and sauces.
 You can visit a pay-by-weight yogurt place beforehand to get an idea of what toppings to provide, then lay them all out and let your guests go crazy with them.

 Let’s be clear on one thing: we love cake.
-We’ve had delicious wedding cake in the past and hope to have more in the future.
-But we understand that cake isn’t for everyone.
-Some people are not adventurous enough to choose an unusual or exotic wedding cake option.We hope the anti-cake faction will find plenty to delight them in the alternatives listed above.
+We’ve had delicious confections in the past and hope to have more in the future.
+But we understand that it isn’t for everyone.
+Some people are not adventurous enough to choose an unusual or exotic wedding cake option.We hope the anti-cake faction will find plenty to delight them in the non-traditional wedding cakes listed above.